FirstLast5429/KMAutomator/README.md

-# KMAutomator
-A mainly command line interface-based keyboard and mouse input emulator built on the IntelliJ IDEA platform.
+# KMAutomatorkeyboard and mouse input emulator built on the IntelliJ IDEA platform.

 MouseLocation MouseXPos MouseYPos
 LeftMouseClick